openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows (WSL2).
+`minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows (WSL).
 This quickstart is a great way to explore running your own OpenZiti Controller, Router, and Console.

 ## Tools of the Trade